jobe3774/raspend/raspend/README.md

 As you can see in the response above, your variable names should be in a more descriptive manner, since the instance of your Python class is used instead of the class name.

-You invoke a command by sending it's call information as described in the list above via HTTP-POST request.
+You invoke a command by sending it's call information as described in the list above via HTTP POST request.
 Here an JavaScript example:

 ``` javascript